Privacy Policy

 Text Messages

 Please note that we will use your mobile number to text you with information regarding your care such as appointment reminders.
 Please let us know if you would not like your mobile number used for this purpose.
-We also use your mobile to inform you of other services such as our flu campaign.
+We may also use your mobile number to send you links to survey's to help our practice to improve your experience of our service.

 CCTV